Destinations Greece Athens

 Must orderclay-pot yogurt + wild thyme honey

 The newer-generation yogurt bar a short walk from the Acropolis — "pilino" means clay; the yogurt is hand-strained and set in small clay pots, topped with wild thyme honey and seasonal spoon sweets.
-Smaller and quieter than Fresko, less historic than Stani, the right third pick if you're working through the city's yogurt argument over three mornings.
+Quieter and more crafted than Stani is historic — the clay-pot counterpoint if you're working through the city's yogurt argument over two mornings.

 Plaka edgeClay-pot setQuiet pick